Frequently asked questions about generative AI at Sydney

 How do I know if my assessments are affected?

-Consider trying out the generative AI tools to see what sort of output it would produce for your assessment.
+If your assessment is not supervised, it is most certainly impacted.
+You might want to try out some generative AI tools to see what sort of output it would produce for your assessment.
 For written assessments, you might find it informative to paste in the assessment prompt that is usually given to students into ChatGPT – this prompt or follow-up prompts can include some background information about the assessment, the desired learning outcomes, and the question(s) itself.
 Have the tool generate a few responses to the prompt, and consider the quality of its responses.

 What do my students need to know?